-It’s important you do, so you do not put your home at risk.
-Getting behind with your rent makes you vulnerable to this in the future and it’s a worry no one needs to deal with at the moment.
+It’s important you do, so you don't put your home at risk.
+Getting behind with your rent makes you vulnerable to this in the future and it’s a worry no one should need to deal with.

 Please contact our customer services team if you're worried.

 If you are worried about anything, need some help or advice because there have been changes in your situation, then stay in touch.
 We can listen and will always try to be flexible enough to help if things are a little tight at the moment.

 Pay what you can

 If you are worried you may not be able to pay all of your rent, then get in touch.
 Paying something every month will mean that you are not letting things get completely on top of you.
 We’d much rather help you with a smaller amount in the future, than see you in serious debt.
 Don’t forget if it’s hard to make one payment this month it’ll be even harder to pay two next month.

 Make sure you claim